Please note: This is a “standard” tour so there is little to no hiking on this trip. Most meals included – (B,L,D) denotes Breakfast, Lunch, Dinner

 DAY 12 – Departure

 Transfer from the hotel in Reykjavik to Keflavik international airport.
+Flights home can be booked anytime today.

 Please Note that the exact sequence of the itineraries on all photography trips will be based on weather and lighting conditions.
 The goal on these trips is to make sure we are at the right place at the right time for the perfect light on our subjects.
 Also, itineraries can change for a variety of other circumstances including floods, forest fires, national park closures, road closures and more.
 Due to the nature of wildlife and nature photography we do not guarantee any specific sightings or specific compositions regarding wildlife or natural phenomena.